Otematata

 ECNZ's successors' presence is now minimal as the dams are operated by remote control, and Otematata is becoming a village of holiday homes.
 It is a popular holiday destination with a hotel, restaurant, camping ground, backpackers, and other basic services.
 The townships population swells to over 5000 people in the Christmas and New Year holiday season as holiday makers from around New Zealand come to enjoy the lakes.
 Water skiing is a popular pastime in the Waitaki Valley.

+Climate

 Like many inland areas, Otematata has weather that ranges from very cold in winter to very hot in summer.
-In the past five years, temperatures have ranged from 35.7 °C to −6.7 °C, with annual rainfall ranging from 282mm to 431mm.
+In the past 14 years, temperatures have ranged from 37.5 °C to −8.5 °C, with annual rainfall ranging from 275mm to 563mm.